SciViews/renku-project-template/biodatascience2021/README.md

 ## Introduction

-This Renku project launch a Renku session to work in your BioDataScience Coruse at UMONS (version 2021-2022).
+This Renku project launches a Renku session to work in your BioDataScience Course at UMONS (version 2021-2022).

 ## Access of GitHub repositories